In Role-Playing Games

 - In both games, any shot made without the target detecting you became an instant critical that causes even more damage than standard criticals.
 A properly built stealth class can instantly kill people before they hear the bullet.

-- In earlier titles, this was a very common endgame build, with perks that granted stratospheric critical rates and improved rolls on the critical table.
-Sniper gave guns a critical chance equal to 10% times your luck stat instead of 1% of your luck stat, while Slayer gave automatic melee criticals.
+- In earlier titles this is a very common endgame build, with perks that grant stratospheric critical rates and improved rolls on the critical table.
+Sniper gives guns a critical chance equal to 10% times your luck stat instead of 1% of your luck stat, while Slayer gives automatic melee criticals.
 The "Better Criticals" perk adds 20 to whatever your Critical Hit "roll" between 1 and 100 is, and rolls above 100 cause instant death even for attacks that do no damage.
-Together, they give a character that can gives every attack a 20% chance of instant death.
+Together, they can give every attack a 20% chance of instant death.

 - This becomes very common in Gothic 2, where your weapon skill is a measure of 10-100% that also serves as your critical hit odds (in addition to determining how fluid the hero's attacks are and how likely he is to make fatal mistakes), so any character with a higher skill than strength/dexterity (depending on the weapon) will only do noticeable damage on a critical.